THIS DATE IN HISTORY: May 29

 Gretzky sets an NHL record with his eighth playoff hat trick, scoring three goals to help the Kings to a 5-4 victory against the Toronto Maple Leafs in Game 7 of the Campbell Conference Final at Maple Leaf Gardens.

 Gretzky scores once in each period.
 He completes his hat trick by scoring with 3:14 remaining in the third, circling behind the net and backhanding the puck off the skate of Toronto defenseman Dave Ellett and past goaltender Felix Potvin.
-It comes 37 seconds after Mike Donnelly's goal puts the Kings ahead 4-3.
+It comes 37 seconds after Mike Donnelly scores to put the Kings ahead 4-3.
 Gretzky's third goal proves to be the game-winner when Ellett scores with 1:07 remaining.

 "I've played 14 years, and I did not want to be remembered as the guy who didn't play well in the semifinals versus Toronto," Gretzky, a native of Brantford, Ontario, says with a smile.
 "This isn't pressure.
 It's fun to play in a game like this.
 It's what kids dream about, playing for the Stanley Cup."